cgre-aachen/pynoddy/docs/notebooks/15-Gippsland-Basin-Uncertainty.rst

 and properly analysed in a 3D visualisation package such as ParaView.

 .. figure:: 15-Gippsland-Basin-Uncertainty_files/3D-render.png
-   :alt: png
+   :alt: 3-D visualisation of cell information entropy

-   3D visualisation of cell information entropy as a measure of uncertainty
+   3-D visualisation of cell information entropy

 .. code:: python